Bat Out of Hell (song)

-"Bat Out of Hell" is a song written by Jim Steinman, for the 1977 album Bat Out of Hell and performed by Meat Loaf.
-It was released as a single in 1979, and again in 1993.
+"Bat Out of Hell" is a song written by Jim Steinman for the 1977 album Bat Out of Hell and performed by Meat Loaf.
+In Australia, the song was picked as the second single from the album in May 1978, accompanied by a music video.
+In January 1979, the song was released as a single in the UK and other European countries, and re-released in 1993.

 Inspiration

 Like most songs on the album, the song was written about Peter Pan and the Neverland story.
 Steinman had intended for the song to appear on "a rock 'n roll sci-fi version of Peter Pan".
 Steinman finally completed the musical (which he started writing in 1968) in 2017.

 The song was also inspired by teenage tragedy songs such as "Leader of the Pack", "Terry" and "Tell Laura I Love Her", the latter being the first single Jim Steinman had ever bought.
 Steinman wanted to write the "most extreme crash song of all time":

 There is something so thrilling to me about that operatic narrative that involves a cataclysmic event, especially one so perfectly intune with a teenager's world, and rock and roll, as a car or motorcycle crash.

 On a musical and thematic level, "Bat Out of Hell", both single and album, are often compared to the work of Bruce Springsteen, particularly the Born to Run album, and especially the song "Thunder Road".
 Steinman says that he finds that "puzzling, musically," although they share influences.
 "Springsteen was more an inspiration than an influence."
 A BBC article suggested, "...the fact that Max Weinberg and Roy Bittan from Springsteen's E Street Band played on the album only helped reinforce the comparison."

 According to Meat Loaf, the song is "constructed from" a shot near the beginning of Alfred Hitchcock's Psycho in which the viewer looks down a valley and sees the lights of a city.
 He says all the clients in the Bates Motel "wish they would have left like a bat out of hell...
 It had nothing to do, believe it or not, with Bruce Springsteen.
 It had to do with Alfred Hitchcock and Psycho."